By Jason Rogers, J.D., VP & Global Immigration Counsel, and Kent O’Neil, J.D.

 As always, please continue to monitor our blog and subscribe to our weekly newsletter – designed to keep international HR and mobility managers up-to-date and equipped with the latest changes and information for the year ahead.
 (Sign up on our home page here.)

-This is part 4 in a four part look ahead at the global business immigration and mobility trends and developments to watch for in 2020.
+This is part 3 in a four part look ahead at the global business immigration and mobility trends and developments to watch for in 2020.
 If you missed part 1 on global trends, you can find it here.
-Part 2 on North and South America is here, and part 3 on Europe and Africa is here.
+Part 2 on North and South America is here.
 In this week's installment...
-Asia-Pacific and the Middle East regional trends and developments.
+Europe and Africa regional trends and developments.
 Readers who would like the information in a single, savable and printable format to share with their teams are encouraged to download the complimentary 2020 LOOK AHEAD eBook coming soon here.

 Need Expert Guidance?